Nanoman91/certification-java-8-oca/README.md

 - The implementation of `Date` in java 7 is **not** in the exam.
 - The classes `LocalDate`, `LocalDateTime`, `LocalTime` are immutable.
 - There is no constructor for `LocalDate`, `LocalDateTime`, `LocalTime`.
 You have to use the static methods.
+- Methods on Period allow chaining but only the laste is effective.

 ----------------
 - **SUMMARY p.197 (151)**